Miles to Go

 If you use your car when traveling on MIT business—to attend a conference, meeting, or other related activity—you can be reimbursed for using your personal automobile based on miles traveled.

 VPF uses the Standard Mileage rates—which are set each calendar year by the IRS—for all mileage reimbursements.
-The 2017 rate is 53.5 cents per mile.
+The 2020 rate is 57.5 cents per mile.
+The 2021 rate is 56 cents per mile.
 Follow these steps as outlined on the VPF website page Report Travel Expenses (Step #5) to file for this reimbursement.

 If you have no other travel expenses other than mileage, you can also use the eRFP Reimbursements option on Atlas.
 See Request a Reimbursement on the VPF website.